 What is the Christian Standard Bible (CSB)?

-denominations.
-They worked with the intent to capture the Bible’s original meeting without compromising readability.
+They worked with the intent to capture the Bible’s original meaning without compromising readability.
 The translation was completed in June of 2016.
 The first full edition was published in March of 2017.
 There was an update to the Christian Standard Bible released in February of 2020.

 What is the KJV (King James Version)?